Shrivatsa-Sharan-Garg/Space-exploration-A-multimedia-rich-website/README.md

    cd Space-exploration-A-multimedia-rich-website
    ```

+3. **Backend Integration**
+- The frontend interacts with a FastAPI backend running locally at [http://127.0.0.1:8000](http://127.0.0.1:8000).
+- Ensure the backend is running to fetch space facts, gallery images, and handle contact form submissions.
 3. **Open the Files:**

-   You can open the website files directly in your web browser, or use a code editor to make any changes.
+- You can open the website files directly in your web browser, or use a code editor to make any changes.
 To open the website in your browser:

-   Open `index.html` or any other HTML file in your browser by double-clicking on it or by using the "Open with" option in your browser.
+- Open `index.html` or any other HTML file in your browser by double-clicking on it or by using the "Open with" option in your browser.

 4. **Optional - Customize Content:**
    If you want to make changes to the website content or styling, you can modify the following files:

 - `HTML Files`: Located in the root directory (e.g., `index.html`, contact.html, planets.html, etc.)